All Episodes

 And then you need a mechanism for using this for making decisions.

-It has been developed a long time ago.
+And that's called sequential decision theory that has been developed a long time ago.

-It's a solid theory which is out there.
+It's a solid theory, which is out there.

-which you can then theoretically analyze and what you can prove in a certain sense that
+And this is a mathematical theory which you can then theoretically analyze and what you can prove in a certain sense that this is the most intelligent agent possible.

 You can certainly predict trends.

-Indeed, if you could do it well, we could all become rich, right?
+If we could do it well, we could all become rich, right?

 But the theorems and the algorithm doesn't say it will be an excellent predictor in all circumstances.

-And there is some unknown algorithm which could do reasonably well or to a certain degree on this data.
+But what you can show is: let's assume you have some data, weather data, stock market data, and there is some unknown algorithm which could do reasonably well or to a certain degree on this data.

-And we already know Solomon of Induction.
+And we already know Solomonov induction.

 So we can always use this and nothing else can work better.

-Alright, there's two things that I don't understand.
+All right, there's two things that I don't understand.

 You've got to understand you're talking to a layman here.